-One of the central issues raised in the context of the transition from a professional military to one based on compulsory conscription was the question of the drafting of non-Muslim subjects.
-Although certain elements in the senior command echelon of the Ottoman military were inclined to accept the idea of the limited conscription of some of the non-Muslim minorities, particularly Armenians and Greeks, the lively debates on the issue did not ultimately lead to any real change in policy.
+One of the central issues raised in the transition from a professional military to one based on compulsory conscription was the conscription of non-Muslim subjects.
+Although certain elements in the senior command echelon of the Ottoman military were inclined to accept the limited conscription of some non-Muslim minorities, particularly Armenians and Greeks, the lively debates on the issue did not ultimately lead to any real change in policy.

-Following the 1908 revolution of the Young Turks and the reinstatement of the Ottoman constitution and parliament, the question of the conscription of non-Muslims became a prominent feature in the platforms of the political parties that competed for seats in parliament.
-After the Ottoman Parliament adopted a law introducing compulsory conscription for non-Muslim subjects in July 1909, non-Muslim youths – both Christian and Jewish – fled from the Empire in large numbers.
+Following the 1908 Young Turk Revolution and the reinstatement of the Ottoman constitution and parliament, the question of the conscription of non-Muslims figured prominently in the platforms of the political parties competing for parliamentary seats.
+After the Ottoman parliament adopted a law introducing compulsory conscription for non-Muslim subjects in July 1909, non-Muslim youths – both Christian and Jewish – fled from the Ottoman Empire in large numbers.
 Those who had financial means were able to pay the exemption tax, which was not abolished.

 The integration of non-Muslims in the Ottoman military ultimately appears to have been an unpopular idea both among young non-Muslims themselves and in the ranks of the military.
 British consular reports suggest that the actual number of non-Muslim conscripts was purely symbolic.
-In 1912, for example, the reports suggest that only five percent of non-Muslims intended for conscription actually joined the army.
-During the Balkans War, many non-Muslim soldiers, particularly Christians, deserted and joined the ranks of the enemy armies and the militias in the Balkan countries.
+In 1912, for example, the reports suggest that only 5 percent of non-Muslims intended for conscription actually joined the army.
+During the Balkans War, many non-Muslim soldiers, particularly Christians, deserted and joined the ranks of the enemy armies and militias in the Balkan countries.

-The recent and painful memory of the poor performance of non-Muslim soldiers during the Balkan Wars played an important role in the manner in which the Ottoman elite shaped its policy regarding military personnel during the First World War.
+The recent and painful memory of the poor performance of non-Muslim soldiers during the Balkan Wars played an important role in the formation of Ottoman policy with regard to military personnel during the First World War.
 Throughout the war, most non-Muslim subjects served in unarmed labor battalions.
-On August 11, 1914, just a few days after the announcement of a general draft in the empire, the Ministry of War sent a telegram to the governors of districts where non-Muslim subjects lived.
+On August 11, 1914, only a few days after the announcement of a general draft in the empire, the Ministry of War sent a telegram to the governors of districts where non-Muslim subjects lived.
 The ministry ordered the governors to act promptly to ensure that non-Muslim subjects were stationed in unarmed labor battalions.

-During the war, the non-Muslim labor battalions were also involved in such tasks as installing and repairing railroad tracks, farming work, felling trees, construction, and work in mines and factories.
-Throughout the Turkish War of Independence (1919–1922), non-Muslim citizens were recruited to the labor battalions, just as they had during the First World War.
-They did not carry firearms or wear uniforms, and they worked building roads.
+During the war, the non-Muslim labor battalions were also involved in such tasks as installing and repairing railroad tracks, farming, felling trees, construction, and work in mines and factories.
+Throughout the Turkish War of Independence (1919–1922), non-Muslim citizens were recruited to the labor battalions, just as they had been in the First World War.
+They did not carry firearms or wear uniforms, and their primary work was the building of roads.

 Following the establishment of the Republic, the ruling elite regarded the presence of non-Muslim citizens as a threat to the stability and security of the state.
-In his memoirs, the former cabinet minister Rıza Nur explained that the presence of non-Muslims constituted an obstacle to the homogenization of the Turkish population; he added that the Turks hoped that removing these minorities would lead to an end to European interference in the country’s domestic affairs: “The most important thing was to make Turkey homogeneously Turkish and to save it from elements who for centuries had organized revolts, served as tools in foreign hands, and been the cause of its weakness… [This was] a task of unparalleled importance".
+In his memoirs, the former cabinet minister Rıza Nur explained that the presence of non-Muslims constituted an obstacle to the homogenization of the Turkish population.
+He added that the Turks hoped that the removal of these minorities would lead to an end to European interference in the country’s domestic affairs: “The most important thing was to make Turkey homogeneously Turkish and to save it from elements who for centuries had organized revolts, served as tools in foreign hands, and been the cause of its weakness… [This was] a task of unparalleled importance.”